2i2c-org/infrastructure/docs/contributing/code-review.md

 ## Prime directive

-The following should be the prime directive under which we review PRs to this repository:
+The following should be the prime directive under which we approach making changes to this repository:

 > Better to always move forward in the direction of the iteration / team
 > goal, than to not.